 CAPS member marshgerda elaborates on the bargain opportunity:

 Unlike many, I do not mind these "out-of-favor" old "new economy" stocks.
 They will never re-live the go-go days of the late nineties, but nor will they plunge like they did in early 2000s.
 Cisco is $10 below their 52 week high.
 They seem to have formed a bottom.
 Their size gives them a moat.
 I like the start of a dividend.

 Of course what I like the most is the price and the balance sheet.
 They have about 40 billion (with a b) of cash. ...
 So they have dry powder to buy companies that can add to their income stream.
 Backing out the excess cash, I calculate a 12% earnings yield, which is extremely solid.

 I will have no trouble sleeping at night holding CSCO.

 What do you think about Cisco, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
 Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
 CAPS is 100% free, so get started!

 Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-The Fool has written a bull call spread on Cisco, and owns shares of IBM.
+The Fool has created a bull call spread position on Cisco.
+Alpha Newsletter Account, LLC, owns shares of Cisco.
+Juniper is a Big Short short-sale selection, and Alpha Newsletter Account, LLC, has opened a short position on it.
 Try any of our Foolish newsletter services free for 30 days.